Liamb17/CodeInstitute-M1/README.md

 * Services gives information about what the business offers and how the services are carried out

 ## Case Studies
-* Case studies show cases previous customers work and projects that have been completed.
+* Case studies showcases previous customers work and projects that have been completed.

 ## Contact
 * The contact page is the page that we want to funnel all visitors towards.
-This provide the business with a lead and allows the potential customer to start contacting the business and reach out.
+This provides the business with a lead and allows the potential customer to start contacting the business and reach out.
 There is an easy to use contact form on this page.

 ## Future implementations
 * Login site for customers to track projects and support requests